 Running and cycling blogger Lorna North shares her clever tips for staying active during the mince pie madness.

 Between meeting final deadlines at work, squeezing in present shopping and all those social commitments, it’s no surprise that our fitness regime gets neglected over Christmas.
 As a result we put on an average of ½kg in December.
-But there are clever ways to avoid the Christmas creep, as running and cycling blogger Lorna North shares five time-saving ways to squeeze in some festive fitness without missing out on the fun.
+But there are clever ways to avoid the Christmas creep.
+Running and cycling blogger Lorna North shares five time-saving workout ideas you can squeeze in without missing out on the fun.

 1. Have a walking lunch